Unique, Local Experiences

 Sailing and Beach Party

 A special sailing event experience and lunch.
-Enjoy the Olympics atmosphere with our local guidance, do a walking tour of Enoshima island, lunch and a join our local friends for a beachside party where you can relax and refresh with a cold local beer.
+Enjoy the local atmosphere with our guidance, do a walking tour of Enoshima island, lunch and a join our local friends for a beachside party where you can relax and refresh with a cold local beer.

 Experience a Local “Hanabi” (Fireworks) Festival